-Research limitation/ Implication: Highlights the implication of the paper to the researched field and limitation in the paper that may become a leading idea for future research.
+Research limitation: Highlights the limitation in the paper that may become a leading idea for future research.

 JEL Classification: Author to provide not more than four relevant and most suitable codes from the Journal of Economic Literature (JEL).
-It must not more than four, please refer at [https://www.aeaweb.org/econlit/jelCodes.php?view=jel]
+It must not be more than four, please refer to [https://www.aeaweb.org/econlit/jelCodes.php?view=jel]

 The section heading should be in bold, left justified and numbered sequentially in Arabic numerals.
-First level subheading should be in bold, and the second level subheading should be in italics and bold.
+The first level subheading should be in bold, and the second level subheading should be in italics and bold.
 All pages should be numbered consecutively.
 For example: